As an Amazon Associate Conductscience Inc earns revenue from qualifying purchases

 Interestingly, multimeters were invented in the 1920s as radio receivers and were initially called Avometers – an invention credited to the British engineer Donald Macadie.
 Now there are three main types of multimeters: analog units that have moving pointers, digital models with easy to read displays, and Fluke meters.
 Note that Fluke meters, firstly introduced in 1977, can be more costly than other products as they have sophisticated functions and are protected against transient voltage and damage.

-- Ammeters: Ammeters measure current or the flow of electric charge.
-Current can be two types: alternating (AC) and direct (DC).
+- Ammeters: Ammeters measure the current or the flow of electric charge.
+Current can be of two types: alternating (AC) and direct (DC).
 In AC, the current changes polarity and causes dynamic changing magnetic fields; while in DC, the current flows in a fixed direction and has a constant magnetic field.
 Note that current electricity is different than static electricity in which all elements are made of electric charges (e.g., rubbing of certain materials against each other).

 - Voltmeters: Voltmeters measure voltage or the electrical potential difference in the electric charge between two points.
 Voltage, sometimes called electromotive force, is what makes electric charges to move continuously.
 This power, measured in volts (V), can be triggered by generators, batteries, and others.